All attachments below are presented in PDF format. Please ensure that you have the latest Adobe Acrobat Reader installed to ensure compatibility.

 Civilian Corrections Assistant

 The class specification for the position of Civilian Corrections Assistant performs a variety of duties, including the following assignments: Security and maintenance of Control Rooms, Booking area and Visitation Center.
+The Indian River County Sheriff's Office is an equal opportunity employer offering employment opportunities without regard to race, color, religion, age, gender, national origin, marital status, disability, or any other legally protected status.
+We proudly recognize veterans' preference, and we are committed to a drug-free workplace.

-A competitive starting salary of $31,200 per year.
+Effective October 1, 2025: A competitive starting salary of $40,000

 Qualifications / Prerequisites